phalcon-orphanage/docs/en/reference/models.rst

         public function saveAction()
         {

-            //Obtain the TransactionsManager from the DI container
+            //Obtain the TransactionsManager from the services container
             $manager = $this->di->getTransactions();

             //Request a transaction